jacoblindev/jldev/docs/spring/hello-spring-boot.md

 ### Create @RestController

 To create the two endpoints, all we need is a java class that annotate with `@RestController`.
 Then annotate the path we want with `@RequestMapping`.
-At the class level it will apply to all methods in the class; at method level it will append after the class level one if.
-We can also annotate with `@GetMapping` or `PostMapping` ... to specify Http methods.
+At the class level it will apply to all methods in the class; at method level it will append after the class level one.
+We can also annotate with `@GetMapping` or `@PostMapping` ... to specify Http methods.

 ``` java
 package com.jldev.hellospringboot;